 I went silent when she began making the first cuts to my beloved hair, a tear fell down my cheek as my hair dropped to the floor.
 “It’s going to be beautiful, I promise,” the girl leaned down and whispered so that only I could hear her.
 I just smiled and nodded back, praying she was right.
 3 hours later I walked out of the salon with a a strawberry blonde bob.
 The top had long layers that came to my chin and the back was short enough that I could leave it either straight or spike it out in the back if I felt compelled to do so.
 We dyed my eyebrows to match my new hair color, making me look like I had been born to be a red-head.
 My green eyes were brighter than ever, causing me to suck in a breath when I looked into the mirror the first time.
 I didn’t even recognize myself.

 The next thing on my list was to get a job.
 A week after living in city, I had a few job offers.
 I was offered a job at a law firm as a receptionist, a job as a day-care worker and a job as a waitress at the Continental Restaurant and Martini Bar.
-The restaurant was on
+The restaurant was on Market St. in Old City Philly, and a fairly upscale place that would get me good tips and give me a chance to meet a lot of different people.
+Patrick approved of the choice as soon as I told him about it.

 “I’ve eaten there several times and spent my fair share of time at the Martini bar,” he winked as we walked through down the grocery store aisle.
 I was glad that we could spend a couple weeks together before he left for Boston to start classes again, it had been several years since Patrick and I had a long alone time together.
 He, Brendan and I were the 3 Amigo’s growing up; I was sandwiched between the two boys.
 When Dad was away, Patrick took over as the fatherly figured, even though we were all young.
 Brendan and Patrick were the only constant things in my life, especially after our parents split and our dad re-married.
 Things weren’t always rosy in the beginning when we began splitting our time between parents, but after my half sisters were born things progressively became better.
 Jennifer seemed to turn my father back towards the importance of his family and suddenly family dinners were no longer an awkward silent film.
 Brendan’s coming out made us even closer, willing and ready to go to battle with whoever criticized our family.
 Brendan’s death ultimately pulled us the closest, yet little by little I felt like I was falling farther away from everyone as my depression pulled me under.